DevSnicket/eunice/README.md

 ## Stacks

 Fundamental to Eunice is the act of defining stacks.
-When it's intended that an item is to be dependent upon another item, the first item is placed above the second item in a stack.
-When items are intended to be independent of each other they can be placed at the same level in a stack.
+When it's intended that an item is to be dependent upon another, the first item is placed above the second item in a stack.
+When items are intended to be independent of each other, they can be placed at the same level in a stack.

-In some programming languages there are implied stacks, such as the order of functions in a file or the order of files in a project.
+In some programming languages there are implied stacks, such as the order of functions in a file, or the order of files in a project.

 ## Scale

-The approach of defining stacks can be applied at all scales of software and across boundaries, from individual files, functions or classes, to multiple, large codebases in different languages, frameworks and runtimes.
+Stacks can be defined in Eunice at different scales and across boundaries, from individual functions, classes or files; to multiple, large codebases in different languages, frameworks and runtimes.

-## Stages
+## Stages / YAML

 Eunice includes the stages shown below.
-Transitions are made between the stages using YAML.
-An explanation of the YAML and stages follows.

 ![](https://raw.githubusercontent.com/DevSnicket/Eunice/master/docs/stages-and-transitions.svg?sanitize=true)

-## YAML

 To give Eunice [composability](https://en.wikipedia.org/wiki/Composability) within and between stages, a common data format for structure and dependency is described using [YAML](https://yaml.org/).

-What's supported in the YAML is specified [here](docs/yaml.md).
+What's supported in this YAML is specified [here](docs/yaml.md).

 ## Analyzers